jpravetz/epdoc-logger/README.md

 log.data('key1',{type:'value1'}).data('key2',{type:'value2'}).debug();
 ```

-The Module Logging object supports chaining.
+The Logging object supports chaining.
 Most methods will return the object.

 Items added with the ```data``` method are flushed when ```logArgs``` is called.
 ```logArgs``` is called directly or by any of the methods ```info```, ```debug```, ```log```, etc.